rvegajr/ez-api-urf-net/README.md

 ### Prerequisites
 You will need MSSQL with some database installed.
 If you need a sample database,  feel free to look for the [World Wide Importers](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) samples.

+This application was created using VS2017.
+These instructions are assuming that you are using VS2017 to perform these steps.
+Yes, there is future plans to bring this to ASP.NET core soon. :)

 ### Using this project:

 ####  From NuGet